apache/pulsar/site2/docs/developing-binary-protocol.md

    `txnid_most_bits` and `txnid_least_bits`uniquely identify a transaction.
  * `request_id` -> *(optional)* ID for handling response and timeout.

-##### Command CommandAckResponse
+##### Command AckResponse

-This is the broker's response to ack request by the client.
+An `AckResponse` is the broker’s response to acknowledge a request sent by the client.
 It contains the `consumer_id` sent in the request.
-If transaction is used, it will also contain the transactionId and requestID sent in the request.
+If a transaction is used, it contains both Transaction ID and Request ID that are sent in the request.
-The client will process the specific request according to the request ID.
+The client finishes the specific request according to the Request ID.
 If the `error` field is set, it indicates that the request has failed.

 Example of ack response with redirection: